perfectsense/gyro-docs/index.rst

 Gyro can help teams develop processes for infrastructure changes.
 Traditionally cloud infrastructure changes were accomplished using cloud vendor web interfaces which make it difficult verify and track changes.
-Using Gyro's DSL to define infrastructure as code teams can manage infrastructure changes using more formal processes of review.
+Using Gyro to define infrastructure-as-code, teams can manage infrastructure changes using more formal processes of review.
 Infrastructure changes can be reviewed to ensure only the requested changes are being made.
 Changes can be tracked using any version control sytem.